How is non-small cell lung cancer diagnosed?

 A CT scan can also be used to guide a biopsy needle (see below) right into a place that might have cancer.
 To have this done, you stay on the CT scanning table while the doctor moves a biopsy needle through the skin and into the mass.
 A biopsy sample is then removed and looked at under a microscope.

 MRI scan (magnetic resonance imaging): Like CT scans, MRI scans give detailed pictures of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-MRI scans are useful in finding lung cancer that has spread to the brain or spinal cord.
+MRI scans are useful in looking for the spread of lung cancer to the brain or spinal cord.

 PET scan (positron emission tomography): For a PET scan, a form of radioactive sugar is injected into the blood.
 Cancer cells in the body absorb large amounts of the sugar.
 A special camera can then spot the radioactivity.

-Tests to find lung cancer
+Other tests to find lung cancer

 Bronchoscopy: A lighted, flexible tube (called a bronchoscope) is passed through the mouth or nose and into the larger airways of the lungs.
 The mouth and throat are sprayed first with a numbing medicine.
 You may also be given medicine through an intravenous (IV) line to make you feel relaxed.
-This test can help the doctor see tumors, or it can be used to take samples of tissue or fluids to see if cancer cells are present
+This test can help the doctor see tumors, or it can be used to take samples of tissue or fluids to see if cancer cells are present.

-Endoscopic esophageal ultrasound: This test is much like an endobronchial ultrasound, except that an endoscope (a lighted, flexible tube) is used.
-It is passed down the throat and into the esophagus (the swallowing tube that connects the mouth to the stomach).
-The esophagus lies just behind the windpipe.
+Endoscopic esophageal ultrasound: This test is much like an endobronchial ultrasound, except that an endoscope (a lighted, flexible tube) is passed down the throat and into the esophagus (the swallowing tube that connects the mouth to the stomach).
 This test is done with numbing medicine and drugs to make you sleepy (light sedation).

+The esophagus lies just behind the windpipe.
 Ultrasound images taken from inside the esophagus can help find large lymph nodes inside the chest that might contain lung cancer.
-If areas of concern (such as enlarged lymph nodes) are seen on the ultrasound, a hollow needle can be passed through the endoscope to get biopsy samples of them.
+If enlarged lymph nodes are seen on the ultrasound, a hollow needle can be passed through the endoscope to get biopsy samples of them.
 The samples are then looked at under a microscope to see if they contain cancer cells.

 Thoracoscopy can also be used as part of the treatment to remove part of a lung in some early-stage lung cancers.
 This type of operation, known as video-assisted thoracic surgery (VATS), is described in more detail in the “Surgery” section.

-Lab tests and other tests
+Lab tests of biopsy samples and other tests

 Samples from biopsies or other tests are sent to a lab.
 There, a doctor looks at the samples under a microscope to find out if they contain cancer and if so, what type of cancer it is.
 Special tests may be needed to help classify the cancer.
 Cancers from other organs can spread to the lungs.
 It’s very important to find out where the cancer started, because treatment is different for different types of cancer.

 Blood tests: Blood tests are not used to find lung cancer, but they are done to get a sense of a person’s overall health.
-A complete blood count (CBC) shows whether your blood has normal numbers of different cell types.
+A complete blood count (CBC) shows whether your blood has normal numbers of different blood cell types.
 This test will be done often if you are treated with chemo because these drugs can affect the blood-forming cells of the bone marrow.
 Other blood tests can spot problems in different organs such as the kidneys, liver, and bones.

 Pulmonary function tests: Pulmonary function tests (PFTs) are often done after a lung cancer has been found.
 These tests show how well your lungs are working.
 This is especially important if surgery might be an option in treating the cancer.
 These tests can give the surgeon an idea of how much lung can be removed or if surgery is a good option at all.
 For these tests, you breathe in and out through a tube that is connected a machine that measures airflow.

-Last Medical Review: 02/23/2012
+Last Medical Review: 09/05/2013

-Last Revised: 01/17/2013
+Last Revised: 09/05/2013